rtrelease/Jetson-Symbolics-Neuromorphics/GPT-OSS-EuriskoPy.md

 > **What if multiple rules derive the same fact?**
 > We keep the *maximum* probability seen so far for a fact (the *best* derivation).
-> (You could also sum or average â the choice depends on the problem domain.)
+> (You could also sum or average- the choice depends on the problem domain.)

 ---